rohbotics/osid-python3/README.md

 * It will then open up chromium-browser and navigate to the hostname and port.
 	* So define the url that the browser will use to connect to the main page.

+* Alternatively, you can decide to run OSID headless on a networked Raspberry.
+You can safely uncomment the chromuim line in run_app.sh.
+Don't forget to set local Raspbery Pi IP on server.ini

 #### osid.desktop
 * Just make sure the path for the run_app.sh script is defined properly.
+* if you use OSID on headless Raspberry, this file is useless.

+### Usage

+#### Accepted image file
+OSID will accept any image file ending with .img name.
+Other will silently be ignored.

+#### Auto discovery of available readers
+When refreshing web page (or accessing it), OSID will scan available readers, and after some seconds, will show them on the menu.
+A sum of all readers is also shown.

 ## Built With